CalLavicka/game2/README.md

 I felt the original design document was good, but I decided to not stick to a grid.
 I felt this would make the game more interesting.
 I also implemented a different perspective more akin to the old light-bike games based on the sequence in tron.
 It makes the action more exciting, as well as clearly deliniating which snake you are controlling.

+I also decided on just one apple to concentrate the action at one point.

 Good / Bad / Ugly Code:

 For good code, probably the body segment control.
 This linked-list allows for really easy rendering and updating of the snake and the segments, and turns are easy to implement.
 In addition, the code allows for easy re-winding of time for the server or other players to catch up with a turn.
 It also allows for nice serialization which is a plus.